alloc/vite-plugin-mobile/README.md

 - Your `index.html` is rendered once per bundle.
 - The desktop bundle is used by `dist/index.html`.
 - The mobile bundle is used by `dist/index.mobile.html`.
-- When `tabletRoot` is unique, a separate tablet-only bundle is generated and used by `dist/index.tablet.html`.
 - In production, your server will need to manually detect which `.html` page is appropriate based on the `User-Agent` request header.